Lai-YT/st-lang/parser/syntactic_and_semantic_definition.md

 Variables and parameters can be declared to be dynamic arrays, with runtime upper bounds.

 The two *expr*s give the lower and upper bounds of the range of values of the type.
 The two *expr*s must be both `int`s.
-The lower bound must be less than or equal to the upper bound.
+The lower bound must be less than or equal to the upper bound, and not be negative.
 The first _expr_ must be a [compile-time expression](#compile-time-expressions).
 The second _expr_ must be a compile-time expression as also except when it gives the upper bound of a dynamic array being defined in a *[variable_declaration](#variable-declarations)*.

 To have a multi-dimensional array, declare an array with *array_type*, but only the upper bound of the first dimension may be a run-time expression. \
 Examples: